 The problem with omitting joining words is that it creates repetitive sentences.
 The individual sentences that share connected information do not flow well from one idea to the next.
-That’s why it’s best to connect two sentences with equal syntactic value with a joining word.
+That’s why it’s best to connect two sentences of equal syntactic value with a joining word.
+Think you’re getting down the facts on a coordinating conjunction definition?
 Get more info about joining words here.

-The Definition of Coordinating Conjunction: A Rule to Remember
+The Coordinating Conjunction Definition: A Rule to Remember

 So, what’s the reason for telling English students to avoid beginning a sentence with a joining word?
-It turns out that when you start your sentence with a joining word, it’s easier to create writing fragments, instead of creating a whole sentence.
+It turns out that when you start your sentence with a joining word, it’s easier to create writing fragments than a whole sentence.
 But if there’s a main clause following the joining word, then starting a sentence with a coordinating conjunction shouldn’t be a problem.

 How this Category of Joining Words is Different From the Others

 What is a coordinating conjunction and how does it compare to subordinate words?
-Both connect words together, however, subordination explains that one group of words is more important than another.
-The equation is:
+Both connect words, but subordination explains that one group of words is more important than another.
+The formula is: